AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

 remaining cases, thus not restricting uses of variables of the subtype more than necessary.

+Aspect ``Ghost_Predicate`` is also specific to |GNAT Pro| and can be used instead of ``Dynamic_Predicate`` when the predicate expression needs to reference ghost entities or ghost attributes like ``Initialized``.
+In that case, the subtype cannot be used as subtype_mark in a membership test.

 Predicates are inherited by subtypes and derived types.
 If a subtype or a derived type inherits a predicate and defines its own predicate, both predicates are checked on values of the new (sub)type.
 Predicates are restricted in